alexch/codelikethis/public/lessons/www/bootstrap_development.md

 Bootstrap employs a *12 column layout* to help easily establish a styles for a responsive website.
 By adding classes to your HTML elements, you can set how many columns each div will span (out of 12).
 These classes are as follows:

 ```
+col-xl-12 // class used for extra large devices ~ 1200px
-col-lg-12 // class used for large devices like laptops ~ 1024px
+col-lg-12 // class used for large devices like laptops ~ 992px
-col-md-12 // class used for medium devices like tablets ~ 992px
+col-md-12 // class used for medium devices like tablets ~ 768px
 col-sm-12// class used for small devices like mobile phones ~ 768px
 ```